Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

-While the asymmetry was originally only observed at the largest scales, it was later shown to be evident at much smaller scales in five-year WMAP data \cite{bib:Hansen2009}.
-Concretely, over the extended range $\ell =2$-$600$, it was demonstrated by comparison to simulations that there was significantly more power in a hemisphere centered at $(l, b) = ( 226^{\circ} \pm 10^{\circ}, -17^{\circ} \pm 10^{\circ} )$.
-Interestingly, the authors decomposed the CMB power spectrum in bins of 100 multipoles between $\ell = 2$-$600$ and recovered the asymmetry in each bin, thereby demonstrating that the feature is evident at smaller scales.
+While the asymmetry was originally observed only at the largest scales, it was later shown to extend to much smaller scales in five-year WMAP data \cite{bib:Hansen2009}.
+Concretely, over the extended range $\ell =2$-$600$, it was demonstrated in comparison to simulations that there is significantly more power in the hemisphere centered at $(l, b) = (226^{\circ} \pm 10^{\circ}, -17^{\circ} \pm 10^{\circ})$ in Galactic coordinates.
+Interestingly, the authors decomposed the CMB power spectrum in bins of 100 multipoles between $\ell = 2$-$600$ and recovered the asymmetry dipole from each bin, thereby demonstrating that there is a significant alignment among dipoles recovered from distinct bins and this feature is present even at smaller scales.
 It was found through $\sim 10,000$ simulations that not a single realization produced a similarly strong asymmetry, while systematic effects and foregrounds were eliminated as an explanation.
-Later Planck conducted a similar analysis \cite{bib:Planck2013, bib:Planck2016} by studying the power spectrum amplitude in non-overlapping directions in bins of $\Delta \ell = 8, 16, 32$ through to maximum multipoles of $\ell_\mathrm{max}=600$ and $\ell_\mathrm{max}=1500$.
-In \cite{bib:Planck2013} a dipole was fitted to each bin and the clustering of dipoles studied, concluding that none of 500 simulations showed degrees of clustering larger than the real data.
-Nevertheless, it was noted that the significance of the anomaly reduced at higher multipoles when Doppler effects were taken into account, in line with the findings of \cite{bib:Quartin2015}.
-Final results quoted a mean dipole direction of $(l,b) = (218^\circ,-21^\circ)$, thereby recovering the WMAP result \cite{bib:Hansen2009}.
+Later, Planck conducted a similar analysis \cite{bib:Planck2013, bib:Planck2016} by studying the power spectrum amplitude in non-overlapping directions in bins of $\Delta \ell = 8, 16, 32$ up to maximum multipoles of $\ell_\mathrm{max}=600$ and $\ell_\mathrm{max}=1500$.
+In \cite{bib:Planck2013} a dipole was fitted to each bin and the clustering of dipoles was studied, concluding that none of 500 simulations showed clustering larger than the real data.
+Nevertheless, it was noted that the significance of the anomaly reduced at higher multipoles when Doppler effects were taken into account, in line with the findings of \cite{bib:Flender2013, bib:Adhikari2015, bib:Quartin2015}.
+Final results quoted a mean dipole direction of $(l,b) = (218^\circ,-21^\circ)$ \cite{bib:Planck2013}, thereby recovering the earlier result reported in \cite{bib:Hansen2009}.

-The hemispherical power asymmetry has also been studied from different perspectives.
-Ref. \cite{bib:Gordon2005} introduced a phenomenological dipole modulation model,
+The hemispherical power asymmetry was also studied from different perspectives.
+In \cite{bib:Gordon2005}, a phenomenological model wherein the CMB sky is supposedly modulated by a dipole field was introduced as,